 Generally, the top 20% are considered to have a ‘good’ test score.
 The way you interpret your results might depend on how you scored in CCAT tests in previous grades or your own personal goals and circumstances.
 This is not a test that you technically pass or fail.

 The CCAT scores can help to identify students that require additional support and those that are suitable for gifted and talented programs.

 They might also give an indication of a student’s strengths and weaknesses or help teachers to group individuals within the class in order of ability.

 How to Pass the Grade 6 CCAT in 2023

 Your percentile score on the test will give an indication of your performance in comparison to others of a similar age/grade.
 It can also be useful to compare this to previous scores you have achieved.

 Individual children will have their own strengths and weaknesses in different areas of their school curriculum, and this is perfectly normal.
-The CCAT, however, is designed to measure a child’s critical thinking and analytical skills and how they are developing over time.
+The CCAT, however, is designed to measure a child’s critical thinking and analytical skills, problem-solving skills and how they are developing over time.